 This club somewhat resembles Dr. Frankenfurter's laboratory in The Rocky Horror Picture Show.
 The large, open space features a bar and a chest-high stage with a rather impressive sound and lighting system.
-Four bars are located throughout the venue, serving premium draft and bottle beers.
-Light snacks are also available when those late night hunger pangs start kicking in.
+Four bars are located throughout the venue, serving premium draft and bottled beer.
+Light snacks are also available for when those late night hunger pangs start kicking in.
 You can relish a wide range of items like sandwiches, wraps, paninis and sweets among many others during your visit to 9:30 Club.

 Take a trip back in time and explore the much celebrated American history at the National Museum of American History.
 Rich in displays that depict the American journey through the ages; it resides inside a gallery that portrays the emergence of the American national anthem along with other innovative and cherished artifacts.
-Housed within this multi-floor building are exhibition halls and rooms that illustrate the glorious and doom days of America.
+Housed within this multi-floor building are exhibition halls and rooms that illustrate significant events pertaining to the past of America.